NativeScript/nativescript-angular-guide/src/chapters/chapter3.md

 <div class="exercise-end"></div>

-The previous examples switches each button’s’ `text` attribute from a simple string—e.g. `<Button text="Sign Up">`—to an attribute binding that is dependent on a value defined in the `AppComponent` class—e.g. `<Button [text]="isLoggingIn ?
+The previous examples switches each button’s `text` attribute from a simple string—e.g. `<Button text="Sign Up">`—to an attribute binding that is dependent on a value defined in the `AppComponent` class—e.g. `<Button [text]="isLoggingIn ?
 'Sign in' : 'Sign up'">"`.
 Now, when the value of the `isLoggingIn` attributes changes after the user clicks the bottom button, Angular is smart enough to update the text of the button automatically.
 The result looks like this:

 ![Text changing on Android](images/chapter3/android/4.gif)
 ![Text changing on iOS](images/chapter3/ios/4.gif)